tvandinther/filedo/README.md

   -w                       Suppress warnings.
   -h,--help                Show this help text
 ```
 This is the main command of **filedo**.
 It parses a `YAML` file with the rule configuration and executes them.
 This command can operate either on a directory of compiled templates as if they were any other files, or templates can be compiled and used in-process with the `-c --compile` flag.
+If data is specified with the `-d --data` option, the rule configuration will be compiled in-process to substitute any values.
 This command is composed of the `merge-data` and `compile` commands.

 ---
 ## Rule YAML